hoytech/rasgueadb/README.md

 ## Unique

+By default, multiple records can have duplicate values for an indexed field, and in the index these duplicates are sorted by primary key.

-A `unique` modifier can be specified on an index:
+If you wish to prevent this, then a `unique` modifier can be specified on an index:

         fields:
           - name: userName